 People are visual.
 They are attracted by what they see rather than what they hear.
 To attract their attention, messaging media such as brochures have to be visually appealing.
 Most people assume a medical brochure should just state its point and get out of the way without having to fret over visuals.
 The reality is that patients are first attracted to your brochure by how it looks, not its contents.

 Brochures can be found along corridors and other places where they can be easily picked.
 They are easy to distribute and are ideal marketing handouts for your products and services.
-Organizations use brochures to showcase their products and services to their clientele.
+Organizations use brochure holders to showcase their products and services to their clientele.
 That brochures work is evidenced by the fact that they have withstood the onslaught of digital marketing and other publicity products.
 Besides the fact that they are economical to produce, there is something unique about holding an attractively designed brochure in your hand.

-Below are 10 types of brochures for medical offices.
+Below are 10 types of brochures for medical offices:

 1. Gate Fold Brochure